iCloud Shared Photo Library Albums Not Syncing? Why & Fixes

 • The albums are easy to find by date, place, people, or search.

-• You do not care about rebuilding a deep folder tree.
+• You do not care about rebuilding deep folders.

 Once you have dozens of albums, the rebuild becomes the real project.